learningequality/velox/docs/advanced-usage-profiling.md

 - Pyinstrument, https://github.com/joerick/pyinstrumentCustomizable
 - Django Profiler, https://github.com/someshchaturvedi/customizable-django-profiler

-In this document, we explain how to use each of them, but we'll focus in Django Profiler because its feaures make it more suitable to test API requests.
+In this document, we explain how to use each of them, but we'll focus in Django Profiler because its features make it more suitable to test API requests.

 ## Customizable Django Profiler